dmitryweiner/mathsculpt/README.md

   preview is static and deterministic; a phase slider replaces time.
 - **Live preview**: 96×96 grid rebuilds instantly on the main thread; the full-resolution mesh (up to 512×512) is built in a Web Worker with a progress bar.
+A 2D silhouette graph shows the profile r(z).
 - **Print-ready export**: watertight, consistently oriented binary STL in millimetres (welded seams, fan caps).
+Revolution vessels get a flat base for bed adhesion.
+Two open-top modes: a zero-wall shell (slicer vase-mode) or a real hollow vessel with an adjustable wall-thickness slider (mm), giving a watertight solid.
 Warnings for steep overhangs (>60°) and possible self-intersections.
 - Presets, shareable `#s=…` links (base64url state), user presets in localStorage.